j-spectraloop/isochord/README.md

 ## MIDI

 - Outputs on **channel 1** (`ch = 1` — change in source to reroute)
-- Incoming MIDI notes are visualized on the play area at brightness 6 (no note-on is re-sent, no loops)
+- Incoming MIDI notes are visualized on the play area at brightness 6 (no note-on is re-sent)

----

-## Installation

-1. Open [diii](https://diii.monome.org) in your browser
-2. Connect your grid
-3. Upload `isochord.lua`

 ---